Installation and Configuration¶

 - This defines the limit on the number of nodes that a user can submit to the queue.
 RMS will only request at most this number of compute nodes.

-- This defines the memory limit that a job can use.
+- This defines the memory limit that a job can use, in gigabytes.
 This memory limit will be passed as an option to the job scheduler (and be used as the limit for what can be run by the job).

 - This defines the time limit that a job can run, in hours.
 This time limit will be passed as an option to the job scheduler.